flux-framework/Tutorials/2023-RADIUSS-AWS/JupyterNotebook/README.md

 #### Changes You Might Need to Make:

 - Change the config*.yaml image-> name and tag that you deploy to use your images.
+- You might want to change the number of user placeholder pods
 - Also change the hub->concurrentSpawnLimit
 - Change the password, ssl secret, and domain name if applicable
 - Change the aws/eksctl-config.yaml autoscaling ranges depending on your needs.